duckcli/DuckCLI/README.md

 # DuckCLI  - Alpha release

-Its main feature is to provide a CLI interface to run ✨ Network CLI commands ✨ on remote devices via a DuckCLI API backend server.
+Its main feature is to provide a CLI interface to run ✨ Network CLI commands ✨ on multiple remote devices via a DuckCLI API backend server.

 You can  locally build and  install **DuckCLI** uisng Poerty, and run your cli commands with the `duck-cli` command in your Terminal, and it will provide CLI interface to your network, system and inventory backends.